-2.1.1.1 A. What must go on a File
+A. What must go on a file

-Significant records such as letters, file notes, memos, (certain work place diaries), agreements, reports, contracts, minutes, maps, plans, photographs, films; cd disks; videos; newspaper articles; electronic images (facsimile and emails) which provides evidence of business activity, decisions or outcomes.
+Records such as letters, file notes, memos, (certain work place diaries), agreements, reports, contracts, minutes, maps, plans, photographs, films; cd disks; videos; newspaper articles; electronic images (facsimile & emails) which provides evidence of business activity, decisions or outcomes.

 - i.
-Records of correspondence received by post, facsimile, emails or electronic mail that reflect the business activity of Council. - ii.
-Memos, reports and signed copies of outwards correspondence. - iii.
-Agendas, minutes, background papers and outcomes of formal meetings. - iv.
-Documentary evidence of decisions for which the Shire of Jerramungup is held accountable. - v.
-Official information related to personnel (eg workers compensation). - vi.
-Copies of contracts, leases and agreements, and related documentation. - vii.
-Records relating to precedent cases, where precedent play a role. - viii.
-Records of individual actions, where there is a likelihood of the individual having to account for that action later. - ix.
-Electronic business related information via facsimile or email. - x.
-Photographs and electronic media images. - xi.
+Records of correspondence received by post, facsimile, emails or electronic mail that reflect the business activity of council - ii.
+Memos, reports and signed copies of outwards correspondence - iii.
+Agendas, minutes, background papers and outcomes of formal meetings - iv.
+Documentary evidence of decisions for which the Shire of Jerramungup is held accountable - v.
+Official information related to personnel (eg workers compensation) - vi.
+Copies of contracts, leases and agreements, and related documentation - vii.
+Records relating to precedent cases, where precedent play a role - viii.
+Records of individual actions, where there is a likelihood of the individual having to account for that action later - ix.
+Electronic business related information via facsimile or email - x.
+Photographs and electronic media images - xi.
 Development plans and maps including organisation and individual.